yugimani/Lockdown-Backyard-Bioblitz-Kerala-2020/README.md

 * Source data is published under multiple licenses by iNaturalist.
 For any information on data, please contact [iNaturalist](https://www.inaturalist.org/pages/help)

 ## Credits
-* Animation was inspired from few posts on TowardsDataScience.
+* Visualizations were inspired from TowardsDataScience and Reddit.
 Thanks to respective authors.
 * Thanks to iNat community
 * Thanks to Tableau community
+* Thanks to LocationIQ
+* Thanks to Reddit r/dataisbeautiful community